Available since indyco 4.3.0.0

 Logic

 For each section, you can add N filters.
-The custom properties of each node (or measure) will be compared with all defined filters, checking whether each of these is respected or not.
+The custom properties of each element (attribute, measure or fact) will be compared with all defined filters, checking whether each of these is respected or not.
 The user can decide if each node must respect all filters or at least one, by moving the switch to ‘and’ or ‘or’

 Filter composition